Conquerors

 story of two bands.
 Founded in Birr, County Offaly, and managed by Frank Barry,

-the original band was a middle of the road showband that had broken
+the original band was a middle of the road showband formed in late

 Fitzgerald and Senan Davies, decided to take another shot and